EN | ES

 What is the New York Child Victims Act?

-New York Child Victims Act Herman Law
+Infographics on New York Child Victims Act

 In January 2019, New York legislators passed the New York Child Victims Act.
 This revolutionary Act amends the state’s statute of limitations to allow child sex abuse victims more time to come forward and seek the justice they deserve against both their abuser and the compliant institutions that enabled the abuse.